John Lyon (school founder): Charities

+Foundation of Harrow School

-Lyon spent twenty English marks every year on the education of poor children, as a consequence of which, on 13 February 1572, Queen Elizabeth granted him a Royal Charter by Letters Patent to found a free grammar school for the education of boys at Harrow, and to incorporate his trustees as Governors of the "Free Grammar-School of John Lyon".
-He also invested in property at Marylebone in 1571, with his wife and the Governors of this school, the rents from which were used to the repair the high-road between Edgware and London, and the surplus from which were used to repair the road between Harrow and London.
-Subsequently, after the Clerk to the Signet proposed to levy £50 from Lyon as a loan to the state, the attorney-general Sir Gilbert Gerard contended that Lyon ought to not be forced to sell lands that he had bought for the maintenance of his school.
+Lyon spent twenty English marks every year on the education of poor children, as a consequence of which, on 13 February 1572, Queen Elizabeth I granted him a Royal Charter by Letters Patent to found a free grammar school for the education of boys at Harrow, and to incorporate his trustees as Governors of the "Free Grammar-School of John Lyon".
+He during 1590 stipulated statutes for his school that provided for a schoolmaster with the degree of M. A., and an usher with the degree of B. A., both to be unmarried; and that stipulated the curriculum and activities for its pupils (including top-driving, handball, running, and shooting) who were to learn the Protestant catechism and attend mass, and to be taught Greek in the two highest forms.
+He stipulated that the school could ‘receive so many foreigners over and above the youth of the parish as the whole number may be well taught and the place can contain'.

+He also, with his wife and the Governors of his school, invested in property at Marylebone in 1571, the rents from which were used to the repair the high-road between Edgware and London, and the surplus from which were used to repair the road between Harrow and London.
+Subsequently, after the Clerk to the Signet proposed to raise from Lyon £50 as a loan to the state, the Attorney-General Sir Gilbert Gerard contended that Lyon ought not to be forced to sell lands that he had bought for the maintenance of his school.
-Lyon during 1590 stipulated statutes for his school that provided for a schoolmaster with the degree of M.A., and an usher with the degree of B.A., both to be unmarried, and that provided the admission fees and activities for scholars (including top-driving, handball, running, and shooting) who were to learn the Protestant catechism and attend mass, and to be taught Greek in the two highest forms.